 In each irrigation season, the water delivery plan from the dam to the Beni Amir irrigation district is decided in consultation with ABHOER, which is responsible for water resources management in the Tadla region, and ORMVAT, which is responsible for water distribution planning and management in the irrigation districts of the Tadla region.
 The amount of water to be distributed is communicated to the Agriculture Development Center (CDA), which is responsible for managing the distribution of water to the tertiary canals.
-The CDA coordinates the farmers' requests for water distribution, determines the date, time, and volume of water to be distributed to each field, and distributes water to the tertiary canals.
+The CDA coordinates the farmers' requests for water distributes water to the tertiary canals.
+The responsibility of water to be distributed to each field, and distributes water to the tertiary canals.
 The responsibility of water distribution in the field canals is left to each farmer during his scheduled irrigation period, which is decided by the ORMVAT and ABHOER (Katsuyuki et al., 2022).
 The schematic diagram of water supply and management responsibilities is shown in Fig. 2.